LiuYuancheng/ChatGPT_on_CTF/doc/testCases/buffer_overflow.md

 Analysis of AI's answer:

-- Chat-GPT understands the question fully correct the answer it gave is correct.
+- Chat-GPT understands the question fully correct the answer it gave is also correct.

 ##### Question 2

-We copy the result to Chat-GPT and let it analysis the result to find the correct file:
+We copy the command execution result to Chat-GPT and let it analysis the result to find the correct file:

 ![](../img/testCases/bufferoverflow/Q2_1.png)